FrankFK/FrankFK.github.io/_posts/2024-04-18-hexafour-10-clean-code.md

 SRP stands for the **single responsibility principle**.
 [Wikipedia](https://en.wikipedia.org/wiki/Single_responsibility_principle) explains this principle with three different descriptions:

-> "A module should be responsible to one, and only one, actor" [...]
+> A module should be responsible to one, and only one, actor [...]
+>
-> "A class should have only one reason to change" [...]
+> A class should have only one reason to change [...]
+>
-> "Gather together the things that change for the same reasons.
-Separate those things that change for different reasons." [...]
+> Gather together the things that change for the same reasons.
+Separate those things that change for different reasons. [...]

 There is also an article [The Single Responsibility Principle](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html), in which Robert C. Martin, the originator of the term, describes what he means by it.
 In this article, Robert C. Martin speaks not only of "responsibilities", but also of "concerns".
 And the example he uses to explain the single responsibility principle could just as well be an explanation of the separation of concerns principle.

 So what is the difference between the "official" definitions of SoC and SRP?
 I don't know.
 In my interpretation, SoC is more about the bigger picture and SRP is more about aspects at the next level of detail.
-And for SRP, this explanation helps me the most:
+For SRP, this explanation helps me the most:

 > Separate those things that change for different reasons.